-Last year we launched a new communication tool at Geneva School of Boerne called Parent Square.
+We have a communication tool at Geneva School of Boerne called Parent Square.
 This platform serves our school community by streamlining and consolidating both what we communicate and how we communicate.

 Parent Square does NOT replace RenWeb.
 RenWeb will continue to be our student information portal for the management of family contact information, grades, lesson plans, discipline reports, etc. Parent Square simply will be the tool used to communicate just about everything else school related.